detailnet/denner-public-api-spec/README.md

 ## Building

 ### Protobox
-To create a `swagger.json` file we're using [swagger-codegen](https://github.com/swagger-api/swagger-codegen).
+To build the specification we're using [swagger-codegen](https://github.com/swagger-api/swagger-codegen).

 Run the following commands in [Protobox](https://bitbucket.org/detailnet/protobox) to install it (and it's dependencies):